ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 perf_counter: use a mutex to protect concurrent access to the perf_counters linked list
-message: perf_counter: use a mutex to protect concurrent access to the perf_counters linked list

 perf_counters is read from and written to by different threads and thus requires synchronization.
 Without it we risk accessing invalid memory.